-The British Council has revealed that curators Manijeh Verghese and Madeleine Kessler will represent the UK at the 17th International Architecture Exhibition at la Biennale di Venezia, 23 May - 19 November, 2020.
+The British Council has revealed that curators Manijeh Verghese and Madeleine Kessler will represent the UK at the 17th International Architecture Exhibition at la Biennale di Venezia.

 Inspired by Hieronymus Bosch's The Garden of Earthly Delights, the winning project looks at how spaces such as the British High Street and the Playground are under threat from increasing privatisation.
 The exhibition will engage in the current debate around ownership and access to what we perceive as public space.
 The curators will transform the British Pavilion into a series of immersive spaces, commissioned from leading researchers and practitioners, presenting both a critique of how they are currently used while providing strategies to increase people's agency over their public spaces.

 The curators said:

 'We are delighted to be selected as curators of the British Pavilion for la Biennale di Venezia 2021.
 The British Council commission offers a unique platform for research about public space to be collected, tested and disseminated in order to increase public agency across the UK and beyond.
 We will be working with an experienced team of architects and designers who are at the forefront of research and practise on this subject.
 In collaboration with our partners Museum of Architecture and the Saturday Club Trust, we hope to widen access not only to the Biennale but also to who participates in the discussion around privatised public space.
 It is our hope that through the research, design and legacy of the project, we can begin to imagine all public spaces as Gardens of Delight.'